NAPOLEON by Stanley Kubrick (The Greatest Movie Never Made) to be presented for the first time adapt

 MICKEY ABBATE - Joseph Bonaparte

-Mickey returns to acting career a lengthy hiatus.
+Mickey returns to his acting career after a lengthy hiatus.
 His recent and current theatre credits include Chee-Chee Vivoli in Chee-Chee by Luigi Pirandello (coming in September), King Henry VI (II & III), Richard III (Clarence), Titus Andronicus (Quintas), Dracula (Renfield).
 Film credits include #LEAR (King Lear - coming to Amazon Prime) and Moving in 2008 ( Ravi -coming out in October).
 He has also written Our Lady of Jackson Heights (screenplay) and Brother and Brother (screenplay).
 The opportunity to play these roles in a historical drama written by the great Stanley Kubrick makes him feel like a kid in a park.
 All my gratitude to my director and Napoleon, David Serero.
 Vive la France!!

 DAVID MOHR - Barras, Talleyrand, Caulaincourt

-David Mohr is a New York based actor, born and bred, except for living in Boston where he graduated from Emerson College.
+David Mohr is a New York-based actor, born and bred, except for living in Boston where he graduated from Emerson College.
 In addition to acting he has had many roles in “the show business”: writer, producer, editor, for such companies as HBO.
 He has appeared in moves such as The Sitter and TV shows like 30 Rock.
 As well as many commercials and web series.
-Also he has appeared in many off-off and off Broadway productions including, (in line with the French theme) As Antonio in the play The Marriage of Figaro, by Pierre Beaumarchais.
+Also, he has appeared in many off-off and off-Broadway productions including, (in line with the French theme) As Antonio in the play The Marriage of Figaro, by Pierre Beaumarchais.
 David Mohr is very excited to work once more with David Serero and to help tell the story of one of the greatest figures in history.

 KYLE PRIMACK - Junot, Kutusov

 Kyle, a Denver, Colorado native received his BA in History and degrees in Theater and English from the University of Missouri-Columbia.
 He continued his training at Lee Strasberg Theater and Film Institute and Stella Adler Studio of Acting.
-His most recent shows include: Midsummer Nights Dream (Frog and Peach Shakespeare Company), Ajax in Iraq (LSTFI), A Midsummer Nights Dream (Alpha NYC), The Mother Fucker with the Hat (LSTFI), Over the River and Through The Woods, Good People (Talking Horse Productions).
+His most recent shows include Midsummer Nights Dream (Frog and Peach Shakespeare Company), Ajax in Iraq (LSTFI), A Midsummer Nights Dream (Alpha NYC), The Mother Fucker with the Hat (LSTFI), Over the River and Through The Woods, Good People (Talking Horse Productions).